Monthly Tech-Tip from Tony Hansen SignUp

 Plainsman Cone 6 Ravenscrag Slip based glaze.
 It can be found among others at http://ravenscrag.com.

-A recipe developed by Tony Hansen in the 1980s.
-Its was popular because of the simplicity of the recipe and how well it worked with chrome-tin stains.
+Developed by Tony Hansen in the 1980s.
+Its was popular for the simplicity and how well it worked with chrome-tin stains.

 Recipes G1215U - Low Expansion Glossy Clear Cone 6